-Credit Risk Exposures under Internal Rating Based Approach Internal Rating Based (IRB) Phase Rollout Plan
+Credit Risk Exposures under Internal Rating Based Approach

+Internal Rating Based (IRB) Phase Rollout Plan

-As Basel II capital requirement has been effective since the end of 2008, TISCO Bank has adopted standardized approach (SA) for credit risk capital calculation in the first year.
+As Basel II capital requirement had been effective since the end of 2008 and Basel III capital requirement has been applied since January 2013, TISCO Bank has adopted standardized approach (SA) for credit risk capital calculation in the first year.
 TISCO Bank has been permitted from Bank of Thailand to rollout internal rating based approach (IRB) for credit risk capital calculation from the period of 31 December 2009.
 The detail of phase rollout plan which is approved from Bank of Thailand is as follow.